tfogo/k8s-katacoda/k8s/step3.md

 You define a `selector`.
 This is a set of labels.
 Pods that match this set of labels will be fronted by the Service.
 You also define a `port` which is the port you need to access on the cluster IP, and a `targetPort`, the port you need to access on the pod.

+This is a case of Kubernetes objects being _loosely coupled_.
+A service doesn't own pods.
+If you delete a service, the pods will remain.
+This makes it easier to carry out operational tasks such as moving pods to a different service.

 Create the service by applying the yaml file:

 `kubectl apply -f service.yml`{{execute}}